hpe-storage/co-deployments/helm/charts/hpe-csi-driver/README.md

 ## Community

 Please file any issues, questions or feature requests you may have [here](https://github.com/hpe-storage/co-deployments/issues) (do not use this facility for support inquiries of your HPE storage product, see [SCOD](https://scod.hpedev.io/legal/support) for support).
 You may also join our Slack community to chat with HPE folks close to this project.
-We hang out in `#NimbleStorage`, `#3par-primera`, `#hpe-cloud-volumes` and `#Kubernetes`.
+We hang out in `#NimbleStorage`, `#3par-primera`, and `#Kubernetes`.
 Sign up at [slack.hpedev.io](https://slack.hpedev.io/) and login at [hpedev.slack.com](https://hpedev.slack.com/)

 ## Contributing